 University College London

 Review of Economic Studies

 Yrjö Jahnsson Award 2023

 Philip Leverhulme Prize 2016

-Kalina Manova is Professor of Economics and Deputy Department Head at UCL, specializing in international trade and investment.
+Kalina Manova is Professor of Economics at UCL, where she specializes in international trade and investment and served as Deputy Department Head in 2020-2023.
 She received her AB, AM and PhD from Harvard, and was previously Assistant Professor at Stanford, Visiting Assistant Professor at Princeton, and Professor at Oxford.
-She serves on the Council of the European Economic Association and on the editorial boards of Review of Economic Studies, American Economic Journal: Economic Policy, and previously Journal of International Economics.
-She is Research Fellow at the Centre for Economic Policy Research, Associate at the LSE Centre for Economic Performance, Research Affiliate at the International Growth Centre, Affiliate at CESifo Institute, and External Consultant at Bank of England and Inter-American Development Bank.
+She serves on the Investment Committee of the European Economic Association and previously on its Council and Executive Committee.
+She also serves on the editorial boards of Review of Economic Studies, American Economic Journal: Economic Policy, and previously Journal of International Economics.
+She is research fellow or affiliate at the Centre for Economic Policy Research, the LSE Centre for Economic Performance, the International Growth Centre, and the CESifo Institute.
+She has been External Consultant at Bank of England and Inter-American Development Bank.

-Professor Manova has received the Philip Leverhulme Prize in Economics, a 5-year €1.5M Consolidator Grant from the European Research Council, a 3-year ₤750K ESRC Governance After Brexit Grant, and the Excellence Award in Global Economic Affairs from the Kiel Institute for World Economy.
+Professor Manova has received the EEA Yrjö Jahnsson Award, the Philip Leverhulme Prize in Economics, a 5-year €1.5M Consolidator Grant from the European Research Council, a 3-year ₤750K ESRC Governance After Brexit Grant, and the Excellence Award in Global Economic Affairs from the Kiel Institute for World Economy.
 Her work has been recognized with a Kenen Fellowship in International Economics at Princeton and a National Fellowship at the Hoover Institution at Stanford.